Ever helped anyone with a gadget?

-They just filter all the relevant information in 6 seconds and moves ahead with another one.
+They just filter all the relevant information in 6 seconds and move ahead with another one.

-On the other hand, ATS (Applicant Tracking System) is a software-driven specifically by some job/industry oriented jargons and keywords.
+On the other hand, ATS (Applicant Tracking System) is a software-driven approach used specifically by large conglomerates.

 It is mandatory for your summary to have these qualities in order to get sorted by the ATS and help you reach to a one-on-one interview with the recruiter:

-Tailor your help desk resume based on the interests of the employer and not in any other whatsoever.
+- Tailor your help desk resume based on the interests of the employer and not in any other way.

-It is always recommended that you start either with the adjectives or the number of years of your experience to make your summary look strong and leave the recruiter mind boggled.
+- It is always recommended that you start with the number of years of your experience to make your summary look strong and dazzle the recruiter.

-The cause-effect relationship should be used in every sentence to make the recruiter understand the reason of an implementation and the quantifiable impact of it.
+- The cause-effect relationship should be used in every sentence to make the recruiter understand the quantifiable impact of it.

-If you would notice the example, the number of work experience years and adjectives are used by the candidate to start the summary to make it look versatile.
+If you would notice the sample help desk resume given above, the number of work experience years and adjectives are used by the candidate to start the summary to make it look versatile.

 You can make the summary better using powerful words to highlight your professionalism in a better way.

-In this example, we have used impacting words such as adept, armed etc.
+In this example, we have used impacting words such as adept, armed with, proficient, etc.